 It shows them WHO made the candle.
 It also points out WHAT are its characteristics or ingredients.
 Even more, it informs about the burning time and on HOW it’s best to use it.
 Plus other relevant details that I’ll mention further on in the article.

 In this way, customers trust their money is well spent and their experience will be priceless.

 Labels Add More Value to Your Candles’ Aesthetics

 Labels also add more to the looks of your product.
 It makes a huge difference to stick a catchy label or wrap a nice tag around candles instead of selling them in a plain container.

-A custom shaped and colored label, with an appealing design can create the exact visual impact you need.
+Colored custom packaging labels with an appealing design can create the exact visual impact you need.